-Social Security Disability Insurance (SSDI) benefits are monthly payments delivered to spouses, children and families.
+Social Security Disability Insurance (SSDI) benefits are monthly payments disbursed to spouses, children, and families.
 These payments help to preserve the quality of life for individuals and families in need.

-A divorced spouse qualified for benefits will not affect the benefits amount a family can receive.
+- A divorced spouse qualified for benefits will not affect the amount of the benefits a family can receive.

 Social Security Disability Benefits For Family Members

-The Disability Benefits for Family members depends on specific variables and factors.
+- Disability Benefits for family members depend on specific variables and factors.
 For spouses, there are two primary conditions necessary to receive benefits.
 A spouse must be age 62 or older, unless caring for a child under 16 or disabled.

 - Children may also qualify to receive benefits based on their parents satisfying certain criteria.
 This may occur whether the child is a biological child, adopted child, or stepchild.
 Dependent grandchildren may also qualify as well.